cscannell-inacloud/docs-awesome_print/README.md

 <br>
 <hr>
 ##are there any other gems that <a href="https://github.com/michaeldv/awesome_print" style="text-decoration: none" target="_blank">awesome print</a> can work with?
-How about maybe Pry?
-Pry is a great gem in and of itself for debuggin and other features, but with <strong>Awesome Print</strong> in tow, it makes viewing errors and fixing them just that much easier.
+How about maybe Pry? <a href="https://github.com/pry/pry" style="text-decoration: none" target="_blank">Pry</a> is a great gem in and of itself for debuggin and other features, but with <strong>Awesome Print</strong> in tow, it makes viewing errors and fixing them just that much easier.

 All you need to do is add the following snippet of code to your ~/.pryrc file...